 Recommended Action Steps - including “where to go from here” information that will help the landowner learn more about the forest and explore the available goals and options.

-One common recommendation is that the landowner contact a resource professional, such as a certified forester, who can work directly with the landowner toward the next steps in forest stewardship and management.
+Following the Service Forester's input, landowners are recommended to contact a resource professional, such as a certified forester, who can work directly with the landowner toward the next steps in forest stewardship and management.

-If you wish to investigate further how a Service Forester might be able to help, contact the Service Forester who covers your area of the state.
-You can determine which forester to contact by viewing the map of the territories.
+If you wish to investigate further how a Service Forester might be able to help, contact the Service Forester who covers your area of the State.
+You can determine which forester to contact by viewing the map of the territories below: